 Our Windscribe vs Surfshark bout ends in a win for Surfshark.
 After rigorous testing and evaluation, Surfshark came away with six points, while Windscribe garnered four points.

 For similar comparisons, check our Surfshark vs ProtonVPN and Surfshark vs CyberGhost guides.
+We also have a Proton VPN vs Windscribe comparison guide with the nitty-gritty details about how the two best free VPNs compare.

 What do you think of our Surfshark vs Windscribe comparison?
 Have you used these services before?
 Is there a category you think the providers won, drew or lost unfairly?
 We’d like to hear about it.
 As always, thanks for reading.